 California Health & Safety Code, Sections 119400 – 119402, (“California Compliance Law”) requires pharmaceutical companies to adopt a compliance program in accordance with the April 2003 publication “Compliance Program Guidance for Pharmaceutical Manufacturers” (“OIG Compliance Guidance”) developed by the United States Department of Health and Human Services Office of Inspector General (“OIG”) and policies for compliance with the Pharmaceutical Research and Manufacturers of America (“PhRMA”) “Code on Interactions with Health Care Professionals” (“PhRMA Code”) within six months of any update or revision of the PhRMA Code.
-Revisions to the PhRMA Code were implemented in January 2009 and October 2019.
+Revisions to the PhRMA Code were implemented/will be implemented in January 2009, October 2019 and January 2022.

 Sanofi Pasteur Inc. (the “Company”) has established a in accordance with the OIG Compliance Guidance and has policies in place to foster compliance with the PhRMA Code for its pharmaceutical businesses.
 This Compliance Program is part of the North America Compliance Program.
 For purposes of compliance with the requirements of the California Compliance Law and as part of the Compliance Program, the Company has established a specific annual aggregate dollar limit of $2000 on gifts, promotional materials, or items or activities that the Company may give or otherwise provide to an individual medical or healthcare professional in California on an annual basis from January 1st to December 31st.
 Such items or activities primarily include: medical textbooks and other items that principally entail a patient benefit or are related to the healthcare professional’s practice; modest meals associated with a substantive discussion of a Company product or a disease state; and other items or activities permitted under the PhRMA Code, the AdvaMed Code of Ethics for Interactions with Healthcare Professionals (“AdvaMed Code”) and/or the OIG Compliance Guidance.
 These items and activities are primarily directed to the dissemination or communication of medical and scientific information as a resource for healthcare professionals to assist in making clinical or other medical judgments.
 This limit may be revised from time to time, in which case the revised limit will be published in this section of the Company websites.
 This limit represents a spending cap, not a goal or average; in many cases, the amount spent per physician may be substantially less than the cap amount.
 The Company has established an internal monitoring system designed to help ensure compliance with the annual spending limits in California and is working to establish additional monitoring processes.